Leroy Cook

-Leroy Cook (born November 9, 1952 in Abbeville, Alabama) is a former American football linebacker in the National Football League for the Dallas Cowboys.
-He played college football at the University of Alabama and was a two-time All-American selection.
+Leroy Cook (born November 9, 1952) is an American former professional football player who was a linebacker for the Dallas Cowboys of the National Football League (NFL).
+He played college football for the Alabama Crimson Tide and was a two-time consensus All-American selection.
+Cook was selected by the Cowboys in the tenth round of the 1976 NFL draft.

-Early years
+Early life

 Cook attended Abbeville High School, where he played football and basketball.
 In football, he played wide receiver until his senior year, when he was switched to fullback, because the incumbent starter decided not to play that year.
 He was a three-time All-Wiregrass Athletic Conference and a two-time All-state player.

 As a senior in 1971, he contributed to the school winning the state championship both in football and basketball.

 College career

 Cook accepted a football scholarship from the University of Alabama.
 He worked his way into the defensive line rotation as a sophomore, despite injuring his foot in an offseason motorcycle accident.